 Automated bidding uses advanced machine learning to optimize the right bid for every ad auction.
 The majority of advertisers use some type of automated bidding because these bid strategies can boost performance, while saving time from manually adjusting bids.

 Smart Bidding is a subset of automated bid strategies that optimizes for conversions or conversion value.
 To access Smart Bidding, you’ll have to first set up conversion tracking.
 Without conversion tracking, you can still use automated bidding with Maximize clicks.
 Once you’ve set up conversion tracking on your website, edit your campaign’s settings to use a conversion-based bidding strategy.

 We recommend using Maximize conversions because it optimizes for what’s valuable to your business, while reducing the time you need to spend on daily campaign maintenance.

 Targeting your ads to a small city or a few keywords can prevent your campaign from serving to customers.
 Alternatively, targeting to an area that is too large may bring irrelevant traffic to your website.
 Here’s how to avoid these common pitfalls.

 Target locations where your customers are, not just where your business is located

-Let’s say that you run an e-commerce website.
+Let’s say you run an e-commerce website.
 You’d want to target all the locations that you ship to, not just where your business is physically located.
 Regardless of how great your ad is, it probably won't perform as well if it doesn't appear in the right places.
-Bear in mind, you can adjust your location targeting settings at any time.
+Keep in mind, you can adjust your location targeting settings at any time.